lewisb42/heavy-meta/README.md

 Setup the project:

 - Make sure the heavymeta.jar is added to the project's build path.
+- In the workspace preferences, under Java -> Installed JRE's, add an M2_REPO variable for your JRE, and point it at the .m2/repository directory your Eclipse is using for maven (mine is C:\Users\username\\.m2\repository).

 # Running
 See the [jmockit](https://jmockit.github.io/tutorial/Introduction.html#runningTests) documentation for adding